Exciting Sounds

 Album Review:

-Yuzo Kayama was a popular Japanese singer, songwriter, and musician who had a great deal of success throughout the 60-80s.
-Unfortunately for Americans, his popularity did not cross over to US shores and thus, most North Americans have no idea of his wide body of music.
+Yuzo Kayama was a popular Japanese singer, songwriter, and musician who had a great deal of success in his home country between the 60-80s.
+Unfortunately for Americans, his popularity did not cross over to US shores, and thus, most North Americans have no idea of his wide body of music.
 His composition 'Black Sand Beach,' while not on this particular album, is the pinnacle of 60s Japanese surf pop.
 In 1966, Yuzo released The Exciting Sounds of Yuzo and the Launchers, which consisted of re-recordings of Kayama's earlier Japanese songs, this time performed in English.
 Yuzo's smooth crooning voice is incredibly befitting for the record, and he sings each number with grace and excellence.

 CHOICE CUTS: